hackmdio/codimd/README.md

 7. Run `node_modules/.bin/sequelize db:migrate`, this step will migrate your db to the latest schema
 8. Run the server as you like (node, forever, pm2)

+To stay up to date with your installation it's recommended to join our [Matrix channel][matrix.org-url] or subscribe to the [release feed][github-release-feed].

 ## Heroku Deployment

 You can quickly setup a sample Heroku CodiMD application by clicking the button below.